 Here’s where you can start.

 - Understand that your inbox is a communication method.
 Right now, your inbox is more like a random drawer in your house where you keep miscellaneous items and which you never really tidy.
 “To get to inbox zero, you need to start treating your email as a means of communication and react to every email you get,” says Neightan White, a marketing specialist at SupremeDissertations.

 - Keep in mind that you’ll have to follow this method every day.
-This is not a one-time-only approach, inbox zero method is like an exercise you will have to devote your time to every day.
+This is not a one-time-only approach, the inbox zero method is like an exercise, and you will have to devote your time every day.
 This means that your attitude and your system have to be sustainable.

 The inbox zero approach is all about establishing a routine and adopting the right attitude to follow through with this routine every day.

 How often should you sort your emails?
 When is the right time to do it?

 One of the biggest mistakes beginners make is sorting their emails every time they get an alert.
 Instead of boosting productivity, you can ruin your productivity with this method, as it interrupts your workflow.